puristajs/purista/website/src/handbook/4._exposing/0_http_server_service.md

 - the OpenAPI definition in JSON format on [http://localhost:9090/api/openapi.json](http://localhost:9090/api/openapi.json)

 You will see, that the descriptions for commands are used in the OpenAPI documentation.
-Also, if the `@anatine/zod-openapi` package is used, the extra information from schema is used to improve the OpenAPI documentation.

 ## Usage example